poliquin/brazilnum/README.md

 Validate Brazilian Identification Numbers
 =========================================

-Python functions for working with CNPJ, CEI, CPF, and PIS/PASEP numbers, which identify firms and people in Brazil.
+Python functions for working with CNPJ, CEI, CPF, PIS/PASEP, and CEP numbers, which identify firms, people, and places in Brazil.

 Installation
 ------------